 “[My Coach] was great at drafting answers for cultural interviews.
 She helped me build up a positive and healthy persona from my past experience, which helped me have a better reflection on myself.
 She also provided a lot of valuable information about the industry’s standard practice that helped me gain better benefits from the company.” – Flatiron School grad

 5. Getting to say goodbye to your coach

 One of the best benefits of having a career coach is having the opportunity to say goodbye — because you got hired!
 The job of a career coach is helping you reach your goal, all while building skills that will last long beyond your coaching relationships.
 Your job search is all your own.
 A great career coach will not do the work for you, but they can help you build confidence and independence in your ability to get a job.

 “My coach didn’t give me the answers, she pushed me to find the answers for myself.
 When it came to resume she was honest about where it is/was lacking and how to make it better.
 She was encouraging and positive.” – Flatiron School grad

 Valerie believes in the power of people.
 As a career strategist and people experience professional she utilizes inclusive frameworks and human-centered approaches to support individuals to build habits, communities and environments needed to thrive and achieve their goals.

-Disclaimer: The information in this blog is current as of 18 March 2022.
+Disclaimer: The information in this blog is current as of March 18, 2022.
 Current policies, offerings, procedures, and programs may differ.
-For up-to-date information visit FlatironSchool.com.